arduino/arduino-pro-content/content/tutorials/portenta-h7/vs-ard-lora/content.md

 Your device EUI is: a8xxxxxxxxxxxxxx
 Are you connecting via OTAA (1) or ABP (2)?
 ```
-[note]
-**Note:** In order to select the way in which the board is going to connect with TTN  (OTAA or ABP) we need to configure it on the TTN portal.
+In order to select the way in which the board is going to connect with TTN  (OTAA or ABP) we need to configure it on the TTN portal.
 We will see which option we should select in the following steps.
-[/note]

 ### 4. Registring the Portenta on TTN

 Before your Portenta H7 can start communicating with the TTN you need to [register](https://www.thethingsnetwork.org/docs/devices/registration.html) the board with an application.
 Go back to the TTN portal and scroll to **Devices** section on your Application dashboard, then click **Register Device**.